awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-manual-scaling.md

 **To verify that the size of your Auto Scaling group has changed**

 1. On the **Activity History** tab, the **Status** column shows the current status of your instance\.
-You can use the refresh button until you see the status of your instance change to **Successful**, indicating that your Auto Scaling group has successfully launched a new instance\.
+Use the refresh button until you see the status of your instance change to **Successful**, indicating that your Auto Scaling group has successfully launched a new instance\.

 1. On the **Instances** tab, the **Lifecycle** column shows the state of your instances\.
 It takes a short time for an instance to launch\.
 After the instance starts, its state changes to `InService`\.
 You can see that your Auto Scaling group has launched `1` new instance, and it is in the `InService` state\.